 Dry Garlic Chutney Powder Recipe

-I am a part of a Facebook group called the Food Blogger Recipe Swap, where we are paired with other food bloggers and get to recreate their recipe.
-This helps us learn new recipes from bloggers in the different part of the world and also help make some friends.
+I am a part of a Facebook group called the Food Blogger Recipe Swap, where we are paired with other food bloggers and get to recreate their recipes.
+This helps us learn new recipes from bloggers in different parts of the world and also helps us make some friends.

 This group has been taken over by my dear friend and fellow blogger Mireille.
 This month I am paired with Jayashree Trao, who blogs at Evergreen Dishes, and I am really excited to find this delicious chutney powder from her space.